Oakland to Ashland

 Salt Point

-We left on our road trip to Ashland, but the horrific fires in California and Oregon forced us to change our route, but we did encounter its effects.
+We started our road trip to Ashland, but horrific fires in California and Oregon forced us to change our route.
+We still encountered their effects, however.
 See our original route.

-As we all continue driving our cars and living our twenty first century lives we are mostly oblivious to what we are doing to the environment.
-The wildfires in the western USA are here to remind us that we must change our ways.
-The way we live now is not sustainable.
+As we continue driving our cars and living our twenty-first-century lives, we are mostly oblivious to our environmental impact.
+The wildfires in the Western USA serve as a stark reminder that we must change our ways.
+Our current lifestyle is not sustainable.

 Stump Beach Cove

-Our first stop on this wonderful trip was two nights camping at Salt Point campground and a day hiking the magnificent Sonoma Coast and pine forests.
-I was unaware of just how beautiful the Sonoma Coast is.
-But our stay at Salt Point educated me on this gorgeous place.
+Our first stop on this wonderful trip involved two nights camping at Salt Point campground and a day hiking the magnificent Sonoma Coast and its pine forests.
+I was previously unaware of just how beautiful the Sonoma Coast is, but our stay at Salt Point certainly educated me about this gorgeous place.

-The campground is very pleasant and is filled with grass covered campsites that are well spaced from each other.
-This spacing is important as so many Americans now camp in giant fossil fuel guzzling campers packed with fossil fuel burning generators.
-Distance is all one can hope for given our culture’s addiction to fossil fuel and our need to enjoy the outdoors.
+The campground is very pleasant, filled with grass-covered campsites that are well-spaced from each other.
+This spacing is important, as many Americans now camp in giant, fossil-fuel-guzzling campers packed with fossil-fuel-burning generators.
+Distance is often the best one can hope for, given our culture’s addiction to fossil fuels alongside our desire to enjoy the outdoors.

 Sonoma Coast

-We eventually left the wonderful coast behind and drove to Ukiah into 110 degrees of smoldering heat and smoky firestorms.
-We stayed only to eat lunch and fill our car full of electrons.
-This enabled us the drive on to Eureka, where the air was clear again, and the temperature fell to a pleasing 64 degrees.
+We eventually left the wonderful coast behind and drove to Ukiah, encountering 110-degree smoldering heat and smoky conditions from firestorms.
+We stayed only long enough to eat lunch and fill our car up with electrons.
+This enabled us to drive on to Eureka, where the air was clear again, and the temperature had fallen to a pleasing 64 degrees.

 Prairie Creek Redwoods

-It’s a shame we couldn’t follow our initial plan and travel to Lassen Volcanic national park.
-But it would’ve been crazy to drive highway 5 north as Northern California burns.
+It’s a shame we couldn’t follow our initial plan to travel to Lassen Volcanic National Park.
+But it would’ve been crazy to drive Highway 5 north while Northern California was burning.
 We’ll visit Lassen another time.

-Our route now took us up north via highway 1 and 101.
-We encountered wildfires, but nothing like what’s going on in Redding now.
+Our route now took us north via Highways 1 and 101.
+We encountered wildfires, but nothing like what’s going on in Redding.

-What a day today was.
-We left Eureka and drove to Prairie Creek Redwood forest.
+What a day today was!
+We left Eureka and drove to Prairie Creek Redwoods State Park.
 What a magical place this is.
-We spent two hours walking in the ancient redwoods and fell into a hypnotic trance.
+We spent two hours walking among the ancient redwoods and fell into a hypnotic trance.

-Before we sank into the wonderland of the redwoods we hiked the rugged cliffs of Patrick Point and drowned in the beauty that is the Northern California Coast.
+Before sinking into the wonderland of the redwoods, we hiked the rugged cliffs of Patrick’s Point State Park and were immersed in the beauty of the Northern California Coast.

 We ended our day at the historic Requa Inn in Klamath, where Julia saw two bears on the bank of the mighty river.